davidevofficial/voxel_optimizer/README.md

 On: ![image](https://github.com/davidevofficial/voxel_optimizer/assets/127616649/78acbc1f-142d-44a0-b99a-94137e6b1325)

-### Pros:
+**Pros**:
+1. 2 meshes will have their positions relative one to the other when importing the mesh in other programs **Cons**:
-1. Saves a little bit amount of disk space (especially if there are many small models created all over the place in magicavoxel)
+1. Consumes a really tiny amount of disk space (especially if there are many small models created all over the place in magicavoxel)

-### Cons:
-1. 2 models will not have their positions relative one to the other when importing the model in other programs
+### Enable Normals in the final export

+If required by the software you need to export to then activate this setting.

+If you notice weird lightning on the mesh then activate this setting.

+**Pros**:
+1. The mesh is more accurate.
+**Cons**:
+1. Consumes more disk space (6 bytes per face + 60 bytes to be exact).

-## Enable UV debug mode
+### Enable UV debug mode

-If you enable this all models will have this texture ![image](https://github.com/davidevofficial/voxel_optimizer/assets/127616649/08db6b00-7758-45e3-a3a6-7b16e51b10d5) correctly applied to each face:
+If you enable this all models will have this texture ![image](https://github.com/davidevofficial/voxel_optimizer/assets/127616649/08db6b00-7758-45e3-a3a6-7b16e51b10d5)

+correctly applied to each face.

+## .PLY compatibility options

+If it is not ON you might encounter meshes that appear to be correct but are way too big then what they need to be

+### Enable de-cull optimization

+The ply magicavoxel optimizes meshes when exporting such that a cube full inside is actually a cube empty inside but since you can't see it it doesn't matter except that it does if you have to compress it with this program.

+Reccomended: ON

+**Pros**:
+1. Greatly reduces File Size
+**Cons**:
+1. Slightly slower

+## .VOX specific options

+These only matter when using .vox files

+### All the models in one file

+As the name sugggests it puts all the models in one big .obj, optimizing the output while doing so

+**Reccomended:ON**

+**Pros:**
+1. Smaller overall size
+**Cons:**
+1. Increased RAM usage while optimizing
+2. Can't modify or use singular models because they are now all part of one

+### Transparency, Emission, Roughness, Metallic, IOR and Specular Maps

+If all of these are ON this is what the .mtl looks like: INSERT IMAGE

+and this is what the file structure looks like: INSERT IMAGE

+**WARNING:**
+You might want to modify manually the emission map with another program (I'd suggest [Slate][https://github.com/mitchcurtis/slate/releases/tag/v0.9.0], just download, extract, load \_emit.png, click ctrl + A, go to **image>adjustments>Hue/Saturation**, modify, click ctrl + S) and the Alpha of the Albedo Map to make glass look more dense (You can do this as by changing The emission map but instead of hue/saturation you change opacity, click the two checkbox and increase the slider).

+**Reccomended: Depends on your needs, overall only Transparency and Emission is fine**

 ## Convert

 After the settings you should choose a directory where the output will be written to and then click the convert button.
-Once you are finished (The program should have a message that notifies you of that, if it doesn't move the mouse) you can kill the program, just close the Black window (command prompt).
+Once you are finished you are free to close the program.
+The program should notify you when it finishes, if it doesn't move the mouse or if too much time has passed retry but using the command prompt version of the software, to do that just click on this bar of the file explorer: INSERT IMAGE

+Type cmd, and type voxeloptimizer.exe on the command prompt and if there is a panic message share the logs to me (davidevuffical@gmail.com).

 ## Benchmarks